-Commercial waste recycling is currently limited to the collection of cardboard and glass from large producers.
+Commercial waste recycling is currently limited to the collection of cardboard and glass from large producers thus ensuring that the separate collection of waste destined for recovery operations is technically, environmentally and economically practicable.

 4.8.
 Depot and Transfer Station